kedro-org/kedro/docs/source/06_nodes_and_pipelines/04_micro_packaging.md

 # Micro-packaging

 Micro-packaging allows users to share Kedro micro-packages across codebases, organisations and beyond.
-A micro-package can be any part of a Python code in a Kedro project including pipelines and utility functions.
+A micro-package can be any part of Python code in a Kedro project including pipelines and utility functions.

 ## Package a micro-package